programminghistorian/ph-submissions/en/lessons/displaying-a-georeferenced-map-in-storymap-js.md

 The StoryMap JS format puts place and space at the center of your narrative.
 Each slide in StoryMap JS is connected to a place on the map with a photo or other media (video or audio URL) item you can link to or upload.

 In the Media section of your slide, you can add a media item by uploading an image file from your computer, or you can enter a URL to a video (e.g., Youtube video) or audio file (e.g., mp3, wav) online.
 Additionally, you can credit your media item and provide a caption in the Credit and Caption boxes of each slide.
-You should use an image with the appropriate permissions.
+You should use images and media with the appropriate permissions.

 Continue to add new slides and locations based on the locations you wish to map, adding headlines, images, credit, and captions as applicable to your geographic story.